Bchuasj/SPM_Project/README.md

 ## 1. Select a role they want and see a list of skills required

 #### For Staff:
-1. Click on Work Roles tab (as shown below).
+1. Click on Work Roles tab.

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20WorkRoles.jpg)